leanwell/TLauncher/README.md

 > Use `./mc.sh` to launch TLauncher directly from your terminal.
 \
 \
-> No need to use the `cd` command because it is already in the code, just make sure that you are in the default terminal location.
+> No need to use the `cd` command because it is already in the code, just make sure that you are in the default terminal location (/home/).
 \
 \
 > Need more help? watch our [youtube](https://youtu.be/fg4db60_E40) [video](https://youtu.be/dQw4w9WgXcQ) for detailed tutorial.
 Enjoy!